Presidency

 On the social and economic level:

-Like mentioned earlier social development was perceived by Chehab as the most needed element to strengthen the national bonding and improve the citizens’ quality of life.
-The aim was to create social equality, through an equal and complementary nation-wide development.
+As mentioned earlier, social development was perceived by Chehab as the most needed element to strengthen national bonding and improve the citizens’ quality of life.
+The aim was to create social equality, through an equal,balanced and complementary nation-wide development.

 As early as 1959, the Office of Planning and Social Development was established, followed soon after by the National Council for Planning and Development.
 In 1962, the first National Plan of Development was adopted.
-Many committees and specialized bodies were formed and other existing ones reorganized to enhance modernization and the various development projects and plans.
+Many committees and specialized bodies were formed, and other existing ones were reorganized to enhance modernization and the various development projects and plans.
 They covered the areas of economy, finance, banking, education, agriculture, industry, construction, tourism, health, social welfare, police and administration.
-The National Council for Scientific Research was initiated, grouping the best experts in the country and prominent personalities; it was given like in European countries, an initial role of professional advice in all preparative studies.
+The National Council for Scientific Research was initiated, grouping the best experts in the country and prominent personalities; it was given, like in European countries, an initial role of professional advice in all preparation studies.

-The Executive Council for Major Projects was established in line with the one existing in France, and it’s first projects were not only great constructions (highways, bridges), but also bringing basic infrastructure to the less privileged regions and remote areas.
-About 1150 villages were thus equipped with water, electricity, roads, and schools were built.
+The Executive Council for Major Projects was established in line with the one existing in France, and its first projects were not only large-scale constructions (highways, bridges), but also bringing basic infrastructure to the less privileged regions and remote areas.
+About 1150 villages were thus provided with water, electricity, roads, and schools.
 The Council undertook also major projects for the Industrial sector.
 (The number of employees in the Industry sector tripled between 1958 and 1964).
 The Executive Council for Major Projects in Beirut was also created.

 Early in the mandate, the Minimum Wage for employees was significantly raised (From 94 L.L. to 125 L.L.) and a mechanism for readjusting it when needed, was set.
-A Law for Foreign Workers was issued to organize the status of foreign manpower and protect local workers.
+A Law for Foreign Workers was issued to organize and regulate foreign hires as well as protect local ones.

-Schools, health and social centers were started in the regions, providing training, social services and supporting handicraft activities for the rural population.
+To provide training, social services and support handicraft activities for the rural population, schools, health and social centers were started in the regions.
 Agricultural training was offered for farmers, and the Office for Fruits and Office for Wheat and Sugar Beet were created to provide farmers with technical support, and help them in packaging, marketing, and the control of international quality and export.
 A Cooperatives Law was promulgated to encourage solidarity and expenses sharing/saving amongst farmers.
 (The figures of the country’s exports tripled between 1961 and 1965).

-Education was given an essential consideration, especially in the remote areas.
+Education was given primary attention, especially in the remote areas.
 Between 1959 and 1970, the number of students in the South and the Bekaa rose from 64,000 to 225,000 students.
-A law organizing Higher Educationwas promulgated, and the Office of Youth and Sports was created.
+A law organizing Higher Education was promulgated, and the Office of Youth and Sports was created.
 The Lebanese University was expanded, and branches in the following specialization were inaugurated: Law, Political Science, Literature, Sciences and Social Studies.

 As per the IRFED Mission recommendations, priority was set on promoting Lebanese Tourism; and the National Council of Tourism was created.
 Touristic sites were renovated (Jeita grotto, excavations in Saida, Byblos, Tyr, Anjar, Tripoli), rest-areas were built near the sites, and promotion offices were opened in various European, Arab and American cities.
 (The number of hotels in the country, rose from 245 hotels in 1960, to 339 in 1970)

-A very important innovation (fought powerfully by large employers) was the creation of the National Fund of Social Security, which brought financial security and stability for employees, providing them with the right for indemnities mainly at the end of employment and retirement, and medical covering.
+A very important innovation (fought vehemently by large employers) was the creation of the National Fund of Social Security, which brought financial security and stability for employees, giving them medical covering and the right to indemnities mainly at the end of employment and retirement.
 A Public Housing Institute was also created.

 Another major achievement was the new Code of Money and Credit and the creation of the Central Bank of Lebanon to organize the banking and finance sectors (the banking authority was still under the Bank of Lebanon and Syria).
-These two fundamental projects faced fierce criticism from leading businessmen, accusing them of bringing harm to free economy and bringing forth governmental control.
+These two fundamental projects faced fierce criticism from leading businessmen, who accused them of jeopardizing free economy and bringing forth governmental control.
 Chehab gave these projects a very high priority and supervised their execution personally.

-Finally, major work was achieved for expanding the ports of Saida and Tripoli, the continuation of the third basin of the Port of Beirut, and setting the work for the Port of Jounieh in motion.
+Finally, major work was done towards expanding the ports of Saida and Tripoli, the third basin of the Port of Beirut was continued, and the work for the Port of Jounieh was set in motion.
 The Zouk-Faraya and Bickfaya-Kleyaate highways were also executed, as well as roads in the mountains and roads to link the littoral with the Bekaa valley.